 Light: A sunny windowsill where the plant receives 4 to 5 hours of direct sunlight during the early part of the day and partial shade during the afternoon is the perfect spot to grow your L. marmorata.
 You may place the pot on the balcony or in the garden from spring to fall.

 Soil: L. marmorata thrives best in a growing medium that will drain quickly.
 Use a commercial soil mix for succulents or make your own potting mix.

 Hardiness: High temperatures are not a problem for this plant as long as there is plenty of fresh air, but it is not a cold-hardy succulent.
 L. marmorata can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

 Watering: Like all Lithops, this succulent has a specific yearly cycle of growth, and it is important to water only during certain stages, but it is also important to keep the soil dry at other stages of its growth.
 How often you need to water your L. marmorata depends on how quickly the potting mix dries out.
 It is essential to let the soil dry out between waterings.
-Stop watering during the winter months to allow the old leaf pair to dry out, and the new pair develop.
+Stop watering during the winter to allow the old leaf pair to dry out and the new pair to develop.